The Ultimate Guide to the Best Gig Apps in 2024

 6. Event and Hospitality

-• Event Staffing: Apps like Wonolo provide opportunities for event staffing, including roles like security, setup, and serving.
+- Event Staffing: Apps like Wonolo provide opportunities for event staffing.
+This includes roles like security, setup, and serving.

 7. Retail and Merchandising